-YKC’s Jon Smith looks at the implications of a report designed to ensure fewer knee procedures require revision.
+YKC’s Dave Duffy looks at the implications of a report designed to ensure fewer knee procedures require revision.

 Earlier this month, a study was published which looked at the guidance available to knee surgeons for classifying knee revisions (that is, work to correct or revise previous surgery).
 Revision knee classification is important, because only when everyone is classifying complex revision surgery the same way can you effectively share results between surgeons, learn from the results, and reduce the number of revisions required.